SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/components_of_a_grid.ja.md

 the same operating system as the other components.
 For example, A Windows Node might have the capability of offering Internet Explorer as a browser option, whereas this would not be possible on Linux or Mac.

+## Session Map

+The Session Map is a data store that keeps the information of the session id and the Node where the session is running.
+It serves as a support for the Router in the process of forwarding a request to the Node.
+The Router will ask the Session Map for the Node associated to a session id.
+When starting the Grid in its fully distributed mode, the Session Map is the first component that should be started.

+## Event Bus

+The Event Bus serves as a communication path between the Nodes, Distributor, and Session Map.
+The Grid does most of its internal communication through messages, avoiding expensive HTTP calls.

+## Roles in Grid

+In Grid 3, the components were Hub and Node, and it was possible to run them together by starting the Grid in Standalone mode.
+The same concept is available in Grid 4, it is possible to run a Hub by grouping some of the components described above, and it is also possible to run all components together in a Standalone mode.

+### Hub

+Hub is the union of the following components:

+* Router
+* Distributor
+* Session Map
+* Event Bus

+It enables the classic Hub & Node(s) setup.

+## Standalone

+As mentioned before, Standalone is the union of all components, and to the user's eyes, they are executed as one.
+This includes all the components which are part of the Hub, plus one Node.
+A fully functional Grid of one is available after starting it in the Standalone mode.